optimality/LD26/README.md

 Task List
 ---------
-* Waves of enemies
+* Content
-* Sound Effects / Music
+* Sound effect for base damage
-* Low Score List
+* Better music
+* Jingles for starting a round / ending a wave / etc.

 Gameplay